subrama2/Book_Finder/README.md

 # Book_Finder
 Design Document

-Annamalai Subramanian,Howard Hall, Srishant Burdhan, Bidhatri Amatya
+Annamalai Subramanian, Howard Hall, Srishant Burdhan, Bidhatri Amatya

 ## Introduction
 Have you ever had trouble finding the book required for your coursework?
 Have you ever wanted to find the next popular book that is released?
 The Book Finder will help you: